 Pierogi z Serem

 Farmer’s Cheese Pierogi are a bestseller in every Polish Milk Bar.
-Sweetened ‘twaróg’ cheese is tucked into soft dough, forming plump, soft dumplings.
+Sweetened ‘twaróg’ cheese is tucked into a soft dough, forming plump, soft dumplings.

 To finish them off, they’re coated in melted butter or snuggled under a layer of cream.
 Simple, yet delicious.